Budva Rental Locations

 Bečići is the first of the southern Riviera resorts, a continuous 1,950 m Blue Flag beach that picks up immediately south of Budva and is the country's largest single beach.
 The road runs above the beach with several access stairs and beach-front parking.
 Bečići is a hotel strip rather than a town, useful as a base if you want the beach to your front door and Budva nightlife 10 minutes away by car.

 Past Bečići, the coast road climbs slightly into the Rafailovici-Pržno-Sveti Stefan stretch.
-Rafailovici and Pržno are small village clusters with fish restaurants on the seafront, each with a tiny pebble cove.
+Rafailovići and Pržno are small village clusters with fish restaurants on the seafront, each with a tiny pebble cove.
 Sveti Stefan is the iconic fortified island village 7 km from Budva, accessible by foot causeway from the mainland (the island itself is currently closed to non-guests, but the causeway viewpoint is open).
 South of Sveti Stefan the road descends to Petrovac, 17 km from Budva, with three swimming beaches and a Venetian fortress at the northern bay edge.

 Day trips north and inland

 Skadar Lake (around 50 km east of Budva via the Sozina tunnel) is the largest lake in the Balkans and a national park on the Albanian border.
-The Virpazar village on the northern shore is the boat-trip hub; from there motorised craft tour the pelican wetlands, monastery islands, and submerged Ottoman fortresses for a half-day on the water.
+The Virpazar village on the northern shore is the boat-trip hub, and from there motorised craft tour the pelican wetlands, monastery islands, and submerged Ottoman fortresses for a half-day on the water.
 The lake combines naturally with a Bar or Petrovac coastal stop on the return.

 What travellers ask about Budva car rental

-Parking is the thing first-time visitors underestimate in Budva: the zoned street bays fill by mid-morning in summer, the old town is closed to cars entirely, and the bays are pay-by-app or kiosk with an automatic €50 fine if you skip it.
+Parking is the thing first-time visitors underestimate in Budva, since the old town is closed to cars entirely and the street bays are pay-by-app with a fine for skipping it.
 Where to collect, where to actually park, and which beach towns are an easy hop are what people check before booking.

 Can I add a second driver to my Montenegro car rental?